kairos-io/kairos-docs/content/en/docs/Advanced/private_registry_auth.md

 - If set, DOCKER_CONFIG environment variable which points to a directory [as per the docs](https://docs.docker.com/reference/cli/docker/#environment-variables).
 - ${XDG_RUNTIME_DIR}/containers/auth.json for podman

+{{% alert title="Note" color="info" %}}
+If you are using `sudo` to perform the upgrade, you have a couple of options:
+- You can create the file `/root/.docker/config.json` with your credentials.
+- You can use `sudo --preserve-env` to give `sudo` access to the relevant environment variables.
+{{% /alert %}}

 See the [login docs for docker](https://docs.docker.com/engine/reference/commandline/login/) or the [login docs for podman](https://docs.podman.io/en/latest/markdown/podman-login.1.html) for more information.